bsolomon1124/misc/azure/azure_notes.md

 **Azure Service Health**: provides personalized guidance and support when issues with Azure services affect you.

-- **Azure Status**: provides a global view of the health state of Azure services.
+- **Azure Status**: provides a global view of the health state of Azure services
-- **Service Health**: provides you with a customizable dashboard that tracks the state of your Azure services in the regions where you use them.
+- **Service Health**: provides you with a customizable dashboard that tracks the state of your Azure services in the regions where you use them
-- **Resource Health**: helps you diagnose and obtain support when an Azure service issue affects your resources.
+- **Resource Health**: helps you diagnose and obtain support when an Azure service issue affects your resources
     - A more personalized dashboard (relative to Azure Status)

 ## Control and organize Azure resources with Azure Resource Manager